Amoshappy/golang/README.md

 A set of example applications that will add word/definition pairs to a database running on Compose.

-This repo contains the apps written in Go and .
+This repo contains the apps written in Go.
 It is intended to run locally, for example and experimentation purposes only.

 ## Running the Example
 To run from the command-line: